raspberrypilearning/grow-a-dragonfly/en/step_7.md

 --- task ---

-**Test:** Run your project and watch how the fly moves.
-Try changing the numbers to get the effect you want.
+**Test:** Run your project and watch how the sprite moves.

-You can also drag this script to the **Insect** sprite so that it also moves randomly.

 --- /task ---

 --- task ---

-Change the insects until they behave the way you want them to.

-You could change the number of steps they `move`{:class="block3motion"} to make them faster or slower.

-You could also change the speed of the dragonfly.
+Drag this script to the other **Insect** sprite to make it move randomly.

 --- /task ---

 --- task ---

-You could also change the size that the dragonfly needs to grow to reach full size.

-Make changes until you are happy with your project.
+Change the number of steps the sprites `move`{:class="block3motion"} to make them faster or slower.

 --- /task ---